eduarddanziger/rmq-to-rest-api-forwarder/README.md

-# RambbitMQ To REST API Forwarder
+# RabbitMQ To REST API Forwarder

 A helper service for a Sound Windows Agent [SoundWindAgent](https://github.com/eduarddanziger/SoundWindAgent/)